 167 years ago – (1852) Napoleon III becomes French Emperor.
 Roget’s Thesaurus published (printed / issued / brought out / produced…).
 Uncle Tom’s Cabin.

 165 years ago – (1854) Commodore Perry opens up Japan, and inspires Madam Butterfly.
-A pretty pointless was in Crimea at least gives Florence Nightingale a chance to show that proper nursing is important as proper doctoring.
+A pretty pointless war in Crimea at least gives Florence Nightingale a chance to show that proper nursing is as important as proper doctoring.
 Thoreau’s Walden.

 164 years ago – (1855) Leaves of Grass.

 162 years ago – (1857) The Flowers of Evil.
 Madame Bovary.

 161 years ago – (1858) A case of asthma cured at Lourdes.
 Gray’s Anatomy.

 160 years ago – (1859) Charles Darwin publishes On the Origin of the Species.
 J.S.
 Mill, On Liberty.
 A Tale of Two Cities.
 Turkish Bath by Ingres.